Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 So you are a hotel.
 Ironic that I’m in a really great property here, saying that — actually, it’s not ironic at all.
 It’s completely intentional.
 So, I’m going to have an amazing breakfast.
 And here’s another thing for all you hoteliers out there: I really appreciate it when you have a separate menu, in addition to the buffet, so that we can order some made-to order things right off the menu.

 That’s an amazing thing, just a little suggestion.
-Instead of having stations, well you should have the stations, but you should also let us order our egg Benedict on top of the buffet.
+Instead of having stations, well you should have the stations, but you should also let us order our eggs Benedict on top of the buffet.

 You could tell I’m a little spoiled, but I’m not just a little spoiled.
-I got a [INAUDIBLE 00:38:26] those, so the occasional Airbnb without any service, more or less, and those are good to keep you honest.
+I got to watch it though, so the occasional Airbnb without any service, more or less, and those are good to keep you honest.
 But also Airbnb gets you access to some really unique places too, so that’s really cool.

 I’m really appreciative of Airbnb when it comes to booking villas, though.
 Okay, and now I’m rambling because I could go on on this subject for hours.
 And I do give insider tips in the course Lifestyle Mastery.
 If you’re interested in that, check that out.
 But in the meantime, join the DTPHD Facebook group.